Open-Climate-Resilience-Policies/OCRP/_policies/coop-cohousing.md

 * **Resilience:** The "Common House" serves as a built-in emergency hub during power outages or heat waves.

 **Real-World Example:**
 * **Vienna, Austria:** The city uses a "Social Sustainability" scoring matrix for new developments.
 Developers *must* propose how residents will interact and share resources to win land bids.
-This effectively mandates the community-building aspect of cohousing into all social housing.
+This effectively mandates the community-building aspect of cohousing into all social housing.[^1]

 ## Policy 2: The "Public Land for Public Good" Pipeline